scizen9/SEDM-Docs/source/Pipeline.rst

 #.
 If the target is a standard star:
         a) no guider image is generated.
         b) the brightest spaxel is used to define the extraction region.
+        c) PSF-forced spectro-photometry is performed.
-        c) a new fluxcal fits file is generated.
+        d) a fluxcal fits file is generated.
 #.
 If the target is a science object:
-        a) a guider image is generated from all the guider frames.
-        b) the WCS is solved for the guider image
+        a) a guider image is generated from all the guider frames and the WCS is solved.
-        c) an extraction region in the IFU is based on the guider WCS and the target coordinates.
+        b) an extraction region in the IFU is based on the guider WCS and the target coordinates.
-        d) PSF-forced photometry is performed.
+        c) PSF-forced spectro-photometry is performed.
-        e) the nearest fluxcal file is used to calibrate the science target.
+        d) the most recent fluxcal file is used to calibrate the science target.
-        f) the telluric absorption is corrected.
+        e) the telluric absorption is corrected based on header AIRMASS.
-        g) the resulting spectrum is classified using SNID
+        f) the resulting spectrum is classified using SNID
-        h) the SNID results are put in the ascii spectrum header.
+        g) the SNID results are put in the ascii spectrum header.
-        i) the extraction is recorded in a file called ``report.txt``
+        h) the extraction is recorded in a file called ``report.txt``
 #.
 If the target is a ZTF object:
         a) the spectrum is uploaded to the growth marshal.
         b) the marshal URL is recorded in the file ``report_ztf.txt``